nydiarra/springboot-jwt/README.md

 ## To test the application

- ### First you will need the following basic pieces of information are needed:
+ ### First you will need the following basic pieces of information:

  * client: testjwtclientid
  * secret: MaYzkSjmkzPC57L